 How many people with IBD does this doctor see each year?
 You want to work with someone who sees a lot of people with Crohn’s.
 They’ll understand what's involved in treating people with this condition and know more about prescription medications to control the disease.

 Does your insurance cover the treatment?
 Call your provider and your doctor’s office to make sure.
-You may also need to check if your doctor is “in network.”
-If not, you will probably pay more for your visits.
+You may also need to check if your doctor's “in network.”
+If not, you’ll probably pay more for the visit.

 Where is the doctor’s office?
 What are the hours?
 If possible, choose a doctor near your home.
-That'll give you peace of mind when you know there’s help nearby.
+Knowing there’s help nearby will give you peace of mind.

 Does the doctor listen to you and respect you?
 Crohn's can be hard to talk about.
 Because it affects so many parts of your life, it's important to choose a doctor you’re comfortable with.

 Which hospital or treatment center does the doctor work with?
 You may want to choose a treatment place at the same time you select a doctor.
 Not everyone with Crohn’s disease will need to go to the hospital.
-Still, needing a place to go for treatment can happen, especially when you’ve had the condition for a long time.
+But you still will need a place to go if you need treatment, especially when you’ve had the condition for a long time.
 It’s better to pick a place when you feel well than when you’re in the middle of a flare.